-External transfer credits do not affect a student's grade point average; however, they do affect a student's maximum time frame.
-(Please refer to the Grading System section of this catalog for the definition of maximum time frame.)
-Students must complete a minimum of 30% of the total credits in the program for which they are enrolling at UMA.
+External transfer credits do not affect a student's grade point average (CGPA); however, they do affect a student's Pace of Progress (POP) and maximum time frame.
+(Please refer to the Satisfactory Academic Progress (SAP) section of this catalog, and specifically the Grade Identification and Related Impact on SAP Elements chart, for more information.
+Internal transfer credits are treated differently for purposes of SAP than external transfer credits.
+Students must complete a minimum of 30% of the total credits in the program for which they are enrolled at UMA.
 In addition, required courses in the Associate of Science in Nursing program that have course numbers beginning with "RN" must be completed at UMA.

 UMA maintains a signed, written record of transfer credit granted for previous education by academic personnel.
 Notification is sent to the student regarding the outcome of the transfer credit evaluation.
-If transfer credit is awarded, notification is sent to the Student Finance department and, in the case of a veteran, to the Veterans Administration.
+If transfer credit is awarded, notification is sent to the Student Finance department and, in the case of a student using veteran education benefits, to the Veterans Administration.

-ASSOCIATED COURSES AND TRANSFER CREDITS
+ASSOCIATED COURSES AND INTERNAL TRANSFER CREDITS

-Students who transfer educational programs at UMA, students who transfer from one UMA campus to another UMA campus, or prior students who re-enter into UMA may be eligible to receive transfer credit for shared courses.
-The UMA Registrar's Office will perform a transfer credit evaluation and apply any eligible transfer courses and their grades to the new program.
-Please refer to the grading policy section of this catalog as some UMA programs require the minimum of a "C" as a passing grade.
+Students who transfer programs within UMA, students who transfer from one UMA location to another UMA location, or prior students who re-enter into UMA may be eligible to receive transfer credit for courses previously completed at UMA.
+The UMA Registrar's Office may perform a transfer credit evaluation and apply any eligible internal transfer courses and their grades to the new program.
+Please refer to the Grading Systems section of this catalog as some UMA programs require the minimum of a "C" as a passing grade.

-For students who have successfully completed an eligible UMA diploma program and are entering into a corresponding associate degree program, all shared courses and their grades from the successfully completed diploma program are accepted for transfer to the associate degree program.
+For students who have successfully completed an eligible UMA diploma program and are entering into a corresponding associate degree program, all credits for courses that are requirements for both the diploma and associate degree programs are accepted for transfer to the associate degree program.

-Shared courses in an associate degree program and their grades are accepted for transfer into another associate program.
-Associated courses count in the calculation of SAP as both attempted and earned (if successfully completed), and affect CGPA, POP and MTF based upon the earned grade.
+When courses in one UMA program and their grades are accepted for transfer into another UMA program, the transferred credits and grades count in the calculation of SAP as both attempted and earned (if successfully completed), and affect CGPA, POP and MTF based upon the earned grade.
 Please see the Grade Identification and Related Impact on SAP Elements chart in the Satisfactory Academic Progress section of this catalog.
-Students who previously attended another college/school/university may request a transcript evaluation to determine if any of the credits earned transfer to UMA.
-The student should speak to the Registrar's Office to discuss transfer credits.
-UMA accepts evaluated and approved external academic credits earned at another institution which have a final grade of "C" or better.
-A TC grade is awarded for all academic credits that are accepted by UMA.